IQ404/study-notes/README.md

 - Note that, in my current understanding, as taichi's compiler uses JIT compilation, only when we instantiate a class will the taichi compiler starts to compile the machine code for allocating the taichi field data members of the class.
 If so, this explain why we don't need `ti.init` for a `.py` source file that only contains the definitions of classes.

-Note also that, since data members are defined in python scope, taichi JIT compiler will compile data members of python's types as constant in `ti.kernel` and `ti.func`.
+Note also that, since data members are defined in python scope, taichi JIT compiler will pass data members of python's types as constant to `ti.kernel` and `ti.func`.